Vicky Maes

-Vicky Maes (born 07 May 1974) is a former Belgian tennis player and current tennis coach.
+Vicky Maes (born 7 May 1974) is a former Belgian tennis player and current tennis coach.

-She has career-high WTA rankings of 307 in singles, achieved on 12 July 1993, and 348 in doubles, reached on 04 July1994.
+She has career-high WTA rankings of 307 in singles, achieved on 12 July 1993, and 348 in doubles, reached on 4 July 1994.
 Maes won one singles and doubles titles on the ITF Circuit in her career.

 She made her WTA Tour main-draw debut at the 1993 Brasil Tennis Cup.

-Maes women's tennis coach of the Arizona Wildcats.
+Maes is the women's tennis coach of the Arizona Wildcats.